 A good quality national development strategy or plan with a quantifiable results framework and medium-term implementation plan is the basis for and focus of an INFF.
 The strategy or plan will have selected and prioritised the SDGs in a way that is appropriate to the country's context and needs, is feasible in terms of implementation capacity and resources, and is reflected in supportive sectoral policies and plans.
-If a national development plan is overly vague or aspirational, the INFF will either be unrealistic or will have to undertake the prioritisation the development planning process failed to do.
+(If a national development plan is overly vague or aspirational, the INFF process may be used to prompt dialogue to strengthen and articulate a more specific and actionable national development vision and plan).